misakey/backend/docs/content/endpoints/boxes.md

 This endpoint allows to reset the new events count of a box for a given identity.

-It is a kind of an acknowledgement and it must be used when the user want to mark the box as "read".
+It is a kind of an acknowledgement and it must be used when the identity want to mark the box as "read".

 ### 2.5.1. request